Which toys have been recalled this year? - NewsBreak

 Which toys have been recalled this year?

-AUSTIN (Nexstar) — Congressman Lloyd Doggett and an advocacy group warned Texans of the potential dangers in some children’s toys Monday.
+AUSTIN (KXAN) — Congressman Llyod Doggett and advocacy group warn Texans of the potential dangers in some children’s toys.

-The Texas Public Interest Research Group (TexPIRG) Education Fund held a press conference with Doggett to discuss the findings of the latest Trouble in Toyland — an annual report that examines trends to determine the potential dangers of toys typically bought for the holiday season.
+On Monday, the Texas Public Interest Research Group (TexPIRG) Education Fund held a press conference with Congressman Lloyd Doggett to discuss the findings of the latest Trouble in Toyland — an annual report which examines trends to determine the potential dangers of toys typically bought for the holiday season.

 The main points highlighted in this report center around parent, manufacturer and distributor responsibility.
-Online sellers are also potential risks buyers should be aware of.
+And online sellers are a potential risk that buyers should be aware of.

 “Sometimes those online sales will continue to sell toys that have either been recalled or which pose very obvious dangers,” said Doggett.

-TexPIRG recommends parents and caregivers check their kids’ toys and beware of online sellers that are selling popular, in-demand toys at a reduced price and toys that were previously unavailable that are now available online as they may be counterfeit.
+TexPIRG recommends parents and caregivers check their children’s toys and beware of online sellers that are selling popular, in-demand toys at a reduced price and toys that were previously unavailable, now available online as they may be counterfeit.

-Doggett and TexPIRG urged Congress to pass the INFORM Consumers Act , introduced in 2021, that aims to stop the sale of stolen, counterfeit or dangerous consumer products including toys.
+Doggett and TexPIRG urge Congress to pass the INFORM Consumers Act – introduced in 2021, that aims to stop the sale of stolen, counterfeit, or dangerous consumer products, including toys.

 “It’s very important in working with purchases to consider not only the child that it’s being purchased for but the children who may be around that toy,” said Doggett.